Moecker/CarND-Capstone/README.md

 ## Waypoint Updater
 ### Basic Updater
 The basic implementation of the waypoint updater subscribes to the `/base_waypoints` and `/current_pose` topics and publishes the next 200 waypoints, starting from the ego position to the topic `/final_waypoints`.
+To do so, the waypoint updater node searches for the closest waypoint with respect to our current position.
+Once the index within the base waypoints array has been found, we slice the waypoints to a maximum of 200 and publish those using the final waypoints topic.
+The actual content of each waypoint include the pose (position and orientation) and twist (linear and angular velocities).
+The desired longitudinal speed is set to the target speed obtained from `/waypoint_loader/velocity` parameter which is eventually consumed by the waypoint follower (not part of the project tasks).

+Since this approach ignores obstacles and traffic lights, an improvement has been developed which also takes stop points into account.

 ### Full Updater
+The full updater enhances the basic updater by enabling the car to vary its speed and allowing to stop in front of traffic lights.
+The major change is that the target velocity is not constant anymore but derived from the target stop point.
+A target stop point can be a red traffic light as obtained from the traffic light detection node.

 ## Drive By Wire
 The drive by wire node is responsible for turning desired velocities into actual commands, like braking and steering, the car can understand.